 Employees will continue to work full-time for their employers and will complete the MSc on a part-time basis.

-The first two years of the course are taught in short, intensive blocks of two weekends per module (Friday-Sunday).
+The first two years of the course are taught in three short, intensive blocks per module (Thursday-Friday).
 Employees will study four modules per year.

 The teaching is delivered by Aston University staff with extensive industrial experience.
 Employees will study in small groups using a blend of methods including formal lectures, tutorials, interactive workshops and group discussions.
 The small cohorts will enable employees to study with fellow specialist, network with emerging talent from other engineering organisations and discuss current industry issues.